Could a tiny dose of naltrexone calm CRPS pain? new study aims to find out.

 Summary

-This study tests whether a very low dose of naltrexone, a drug usually used for addiction, can help reduce pain and other symptoms in people with Complex Regional Pain Syndrome (CRPS).
-Forty adults with severe CRPS pain will receive either the drug or a placebo for six months.
-The main goal is to see if it's possible to run a larger study, but researchers will also track pain scores and side effects.
+This study tests whether a very low dose of naltrexone, a drug usually used for addiction, can reduce pain and other symptoms in people with Complex Regional Pain Syndrome (CRPS).
+Forty adults with CRPS will receive either the drug or a placebo for six months.
+The main goal is to see if the study is practical to run, but researchers will also track pain scores and side effects.

 Disclaimer Read more